 “Moreover, some organisations did not even report such incidents to avoid potential fines and lawsuits.
 Now such incidents have become an invitation to file a class action by the victims and prosecution of careless organisations by competent law enforcement agencies”.

 Varonis did not disclose whether the target organisation received a ransom call.

 “What’s interesting is that it uses the company’s own Active Directory domain controllers to spread the ransomware within the organisation.
 Had this slipped under the radar, thousands of machines could've been encrypted due to its fast-spreading nature,” he pointed out.

-This particular strain of ransomware is not new, neither is the practice of naming them in line with the trending terms in news, such as Coronavirus and Oscar-nominated movies. the distribution method involving the domain controller makes it interesting and alarming, as this puts the attackers in a position to do a lot of damage, said Taler.
+This particular strain of ransomware is not new, neither is the practice of naming them in line with the trending terms in news, such as Coronavirus (COVID-19) and Oscar-nominated movies. the distribution method involving the domain controller makes it interesting and alarming, as this puts the attackers in a position to do a lot of damage, said Taler.

 An online search showed advisories from several antivirus vendors on steps to deactivate the ransomware.

 “The attacker used advanced obfuscation techniques that made the malware very evasive and hard to detect by conventional methods (signatures, etc).
 Fortunately, this particular organisation could detect the threat based on the infected user’s deviation from normal behaviour,” Taler said.

 “A smaller, less prepared organisation could easily be been crippled by SaveTheQueen,” he added.